 Our Favorite Airbnb – Studio in Prime Location

 - Spack dab in the heart of Back bay is this astonishing home that offers one of the most comfortable stays in the city.
 It’s definitely one of the best Airbnbs in Boston.

-- On the lively street of Newberry, you have access to the most premier shopping in the city and the award-winning restaurants you’ve only seen on tv.
+- Located on the lively street of Newberry, you have access to the most premier shopping in the city and the award-winning restaurants you’ve only seen on tv.

 - Speaking of food, the kitchen is small but does have everything you need to cook a quick meal, but being in the popping neighborhood, you will most likely be enjoying all the cafes he neighborhood has to offer anyways.